apify/apify-docs/content/docs/actors/development/secret_input.md

 ---
 title: Secret input
-description: Learn about making some input fields secret and encrypted.
+description: Learn about making some actor input fields secret and encrypted.
+Ideal for passing passwords, API tokens or login cookies to actors.
 paths:
 # NOTE: IF ADDING A NEW PATH, LEAVE THE OLD ONES FOR REDIRECTS
-    - actor/secret-input
-    - actors/secret-input
-    - actor/development/secret-input
     - actors/development/secret-input
 ---

 # [](#secret-input)Secret input

-The Secret Input feature allows you to make an input field secret, causing it to be stored encrypted when setting the actor input, and decrypted only inside the actor.
+The secret input feature allows you to set some actor input field as secret, causing them to be encrypted when saving an input for an actor.
+The input can then be decrypted only inside the actor.

 ## Setting an input field as secret

-To make an input field secret, just set `"isSecret": true` to the field in the actor's [input schema]({{@link actors/development/input_schema.md}}), like this:
+To make an input field secret, just add a `"isSecret": true` setting to the input field in the actor's [input schema]({{@link actors/development/input_schema.md}}), like this:

 <!-- eslint-skip -->
 ```json